Confoederatio/Eoscala-Velkscala-Production/README.md

-# Universal Framework
+# Eoscala/Velkscala

- Platform for future Confoederatio software development.
+A production repository for Eoscala/Velkscala.
+You can view the released version of the repository [here](https://github.com/Confoederatio/Eoscala-Velkscala)